 - £111 year two.
 (The extra £1.00 interest added as 10% of the £10 interest in year one)

-Please note, the above example is vastly oversimplified and in reality involves far more complex calculations as money is also paid back over the loan term.
+Please note, the above example is very oversimplified.
+In reality, it involves far more complex calculations as money is also paid back over the loan term.

-If you look at any type of personal finance product, you will usually see a ‘Representative APR’ detailed.
+If you look at any type of personal finance product, you will see a ‘Representative APR’ detailed.

 This figure can (and often does) differ greatly from the interest rate advertised.

-First, a Representative APR should be representative of the offer given to (at least) 51% of customers e.g. the majority of customers.
+First, a Representative APR should be representative of the offer given to (at least) 51% of customers.
+For example, the majority of customers.

-Secondly, the Representative APR should take into account any fees, charges or additional costs associated with the loan or saving.
+Secondly, the Representative APR should take into account any fees, charges or extra costs associated with the loan or saving.

-Finally, a Representative APR calculation must take compound interest into account and use this to provide a more ‘realistic’ cost of borrowing (or saving)
+Finally, a Representative APR calculation must take compound interest into account.
+It should also use this to provide a more ‘realistic’ cost of borrowing (or saving).

 Confusion in the HCSTC (High Cost Short Term Credit) sector is commonplace.

 HCSTC refers to any business offering short-term finance with an interest equal to, or above 100% APR.
 And also, has a maximum loan term of 12 months.

 In the payday lending space, almost every payday loan broker or lender or will advertise interest rates between 292%-1272% APR.
 By definition, a high cost short term credit loans is anything over 100% APR.
 This does not mean that all high cost short term loans are necessarily loans bad credit.

-First, to explain the 292% interest rate, you need to understand the various price caps the HCSTC sector has been given by the FCA since November 2015.
+First, to explain the 292% interest rate, you need to understand the various price caps given to the HCSTC by the FCA.

 First, there is a 0.8% per day price cap.
 If you multiply 365 days a year by 0.8% you get 292.

-It is also important to understand another important cap, where no loan can be more than double the amount borrowed.
+It is also important to understand another important cap.
+This is where no loan can be more than double the amount borrowed.

 Think of this as a 100% interest ‘lifetime cap’

 All representative APR calculations need to take ‘compound interest’ into account.

-Which brings me to the third point, as HCSTC companies are not allowed to use compound interest rates.
+Which brings us to the third point.
+HCSTC companies are not allowed to use compound interest rates.